Home > Design > Muzzle Devices

 SLR Rifleworks Mini Compensator for AR-15 with single-chamber design and top porting to reduce muzzle rise.

-Compact AR-15 comp with top port for muzzle rise control
+Compact AR-15 comp with top ports for muzzle rise control

 SureFire WarComp hybrid compensator and flash hider for AR-15 rifles with suppressor-ready 1/2x28 threading.